OctopusDeploy/blog/blog/2018-08/kubernetes.md

 ![](kubernetes-service-type.png)

 The `Service Ports` section is where incoming ports are mapped to the Container resource ports.
-In this case we are exposing port 80 on the service, and directing that to the `web` port (also port 80, but those values are not required to match) on the Container resource.
+In this case we are exposing port 80 on the service resource, and directing that to the `web` port (also port 80, but those values are not required to match) on the Container resource.

 ![](kubernetes-service-port.png)